Guiding Families Through Difficult Times

 Generally speaking, the court wants to ensure that the child is not placed in an emotionally or psychologically tumultuous situation.
 As such, if there is already an informal child custody or visitation schedule in place between the parents, the court may choose to award custody and visitation based on the child’s comfort level.
 Courts also tend to prefer keeping siblings together, and to take steps that encourage co-parenting.
 In other words, if one of the parents routinely interferes with the other parent’s ability to have a strong relationship with the child, the court may look unfavorably upon such actions.

 It is important to note that the statute makes clear there is no presumption in favor of maternal custody.
 To put that another way, fathers have just as much of a stake in child custody and visitation—and in being awarded child custody and visitation—as the mother.
-A Jackson child custody attorney can speak with you more about parents’ rights in child custody cases.
+A child custody lawyer in Jackson, MS can speak with you more about parents’ rights in child custody cases.

 There are two different kinds of custody: legal custody and physical custody.
 Legal custody refers to the parent’s ability to make major decisions about the child’s life and well-being, but may not necessarily involve spending a substantial amount of time with the child.
 Physical custody, differently, refers to the amount of time that the child actually spends with each parent.
 In general, the court usually will follow one of the following situations in issuing a custody order: